-where fname specifies the basename of the restart files.
+where name is a variable name to be input/output (listed in Table 25.4), and file_base specifies the basename of the restart files.
 This information is shared by both input and output files.
 In the above example, the name of a restart file for temperature is result/rs_t.YYYYMMDDHHMMSS.
 A suffix indicating the date and time of data is always added to the basename.
+(Namlist block nmlrs in MRI.COMv4 has been removed.)